The effective speed of sound in cosmological perturbation theory: Acknowledgments

 \section{Acknowledgments}

-I thank IUCAA, Pune, India for providing all the support through the visiting associateship program.
-I also acknowledge the Centre for Theoretical Physics, St. Stephen$'$s College, for the research facilities.
+I thank the Inter-University Centre for Astronomy and Astrophysics (IUCAA), Pune, India, for providing support through the visiting associateship program.
+I also acknowledge the Centre for Theoretical Physics at St. Stephen's College for the use of their research facilities.